johanhakans/meister/README.md

 # Meister

 Meister is a CLI tool that aims to ease setting up a complex system of servers on a cloud hosting provider.
-It works by creating a yaml configuration file that contains all configuration that you want to provision to a cloud hosting provider.
+It works by creating a [yaml](http://www.yaml.org/) file that contains all configuration that you want to provision to a cloud hosting provider.
 That file can then be version controlled so that changes in the server stack are easily overviewed.
+When you're done with the file, just run **meister provision** and the setup becomes a reality.

 # Installation